About Research Media

 - Fincham, K. (2019).
 Negotiating Gender Identities through Higher Education: The experiences of Syrian refugees in Jordan. (under review)

 - Fincham, K. (2019).
-Rethinking higher education for Syrian refugees in Jordan, Lebanon and Turkey.
-Journal on Education in Emergencies (under review)
+Rethinking higher education for Syrian refugees in Jordan, Lebanon and Turkey. (under review)

 - Fincham, K. (2017).
 Gender and Primary School Dropout in Sudan: girls' education and retention in Red Sea State.
 Prospects: quarterly review of comparative education (UNESCO).
 DOI: 10.1007/s11125-018-9420-6